-Once you have gained skills and expertise from your job, you can move on to higher positions.
-From entry-level positions, you can move up to working as seniors and directors with enough experience!
+Once you have gained skills and expertise from your job, you can move to higher positions.
+From entry-level positions, you can move up to senior and director positions with enough experience!

 Here is what a typical data scientist career ladder looks like:

 Data engineers have a unique set of opportunities where you can move from being a data engineer to data scientist.
 Here are career opportunities for data engineers: